Page Contents

 Planning your journey?
 You can find driving instructions below, as well as information about other transit options and Welcome Booths at Pearson International Airport.

-On Move-In Day, unloading zones will be set up along the streets in front of the three residence buildings.
-You can find maps of the drop-off routes below.
+On Move-In Day (August 29th, 9am – 2pm), unloading zones will be set up along the streets in front of the three residence buildings.
 Please respect others’ needs and move your car as soon as your belongings are unloaded.

 New College does not have parking spaces.
-You can view a U of T parking map on the Transportation Services website.
-The closest lot is at Grad House (17 Glen Morris Street, Toronto, ON).
+You can view a U of T paid parking map on the Transportation Services website.
+The closest lot is at Grad House (17 Glen Morris Street, Toronto, ON)

 Wilson Hall is located at 40 Willcocks Street, Toronto, M5S 1C6.
 45 Willcocks is located directly across the street at 45 Willcocks Street.